 logo

-undecided@wikitree.co.kr (Kwon Mi-jung)
+undecided@wikitree.co.kr (Kwon Mi-jeong)

-The food is 'curry'.
+That food is 'curry'.

-Curry reference photo. / gontabunta-shutterstock.com
+Curry stock photo. / gontabunta-shutterstock.com

-Turmeric powder reference photo. / AutoSimon18-shutterstock.com
+Turmeric powder stock photo. / AutoSimon18-shutterstock.com

 ==================

-I am currently taking a water-soluble curcumin supplement.
+I am taking a water-soluble curcumin supplement.

-I also like curry..
+I like curry too.

-I think I can climb it.
+I think I can climb it

 2